MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

 <a name="Exercise2"></a>
 ## Exercise 2: Add a data connection ##

 Every front end needs a great back end, and back ends frequently store data and provide APIs for accessing that data.
-Azure Mobile Apps support the concept of "Easy" tables and APIs, as well as direct data connections that store data in either SQL databases or Azure blob storage.
+Azure Mobile Apps support the concept of "Easy" tables and APIs, as well as direct data connections that store data in SQL databases or Azure blob storage.
 In this exercise, you will configure the Azure Mobile App you created in Exercise 1 to store data in an Azure SQL Database. *This is the database in which information about landing attempts will be recorded*.

 1. In the blade for the "DroneLanderResourceGroup" resource group, click the Azure Mobile App that you deployed in Exercise 1.
 (It will be listed as an "App Service," which is the family of services to which Azure Mobile Apps belong.)
 Then scroll down in the menu on the left side of the blade and click **Data connections**.